Valerie Hutchinson

 Couples Therapy fees (60 minutes):

-£60 for online daytime sessions
+£70 online or in person daytime sessions

-£70 for online evening sessions
+£85 online or in person evening sessions

-Individual Therapy fees (60 minutes):
+Individual Counselling (60 minutes):

 For individual counselling we can meet once a week, a fortnight, monthly whatever you budget and time restrains allow.
+I offer 60-90 minute sessions.

 For couples counselling, meeting at least fortnightly is recommended, with weekly sessions being optimal.
 Meeting every three weeks is also an option.
 The more regularly you meet and engage with the work between sessions, the better the results—it takes commitment to achieve the relationship you desire!